Stocks surge as Fed rolls out $2.3T lending program

 The Fed's initiative undergirds government efforts to combat fallout from the economic shutdown imposed to curb the spread of the COVID-19 pandemic.
 Traders were also awaiting the outcome of a virtual meeting between Russia, Saudi Arabia and other key oil players on curbing output to boost prices that cratered amid a price war.

-The Dow Jones Industrial Average was up more than 530 points, or 2.26 percent, while the S&P 500 and Nasdaq Composite were higher by 2.2 percent and 1.57 percent, respectively.
+The Dow Jones Industrial Average rose 275 points, or 1.1 percent, while the S&P 500 and Nasdaq Composite were higher by 1.2 percent and 0.18 percent, respectively.
 The benchmark S&P 500 on Wednesday exited its bear market that began on March 12, making it the second shortest in history.

 |Ticker